Whales, dolphins and seals

 These marine mammals suffer horrific deaths due to marine pollution, such as entanglement in marine debris.
 Please be mindful of your plastic use and dispose of all litter once you are back on land.

-If you are interested in assisting with whale rescues then join Wildcare Tasmania and register with one of the many whale rescue branches established around the State.
+If you are interested in assisting with whale rescues you can join Wildcare Tasmania and register with the Whale Rescue Volunteer First Response Team.